rackerlabs/rackspace-how-to/content/cloud-load-balancers/permissions-matrix-for-cloud-load-balancers.md

 -  **Observer** provides read-only access.

  The matrix displays the Cloud Load Balancers methods grouped by category, their corresponding RESTful API commands, and the RBAC roles that are supported.

-**Warning:** If SSL is enabled on a load balancer configured with nodes that are _not_ in the same datacenter, then decrypted traffic will be sent in clear text over the public Internet to the external nodes and will no longer be secure.

 ### Load balancer